Tweety-FER/in2ngPlayground/tutorial/angular/factories.md

 };
 ```

 Factory is created by using `factory()` method on the `tutorial` module.
 The first argument, `dateTimeFactory`, is the name of the factory, while the second one, `DateTimeFactory`, is the factory function.
 This function can take zero or more arguments and must return exactly one object or function.
 In this example, factory function doesn’t take any elements and returns an object `dateTime`.
 It is an object which contains two functions, `date()` and `time()`, which return current date and time respectively.
 In order to use it, factory has to be injected into some other component.
-Since it is not a part of a root scope, we must inject it into a controller if we want to use its factory function.
-To do this, we will create a new controller and inject `dateTimeFactory` in it:
+Since it is not a part of a root scope, we can gain access to its factory function by injecting it into a controller.
+To do this, we will create a new controller and inject `dateTimeFactory` into it:

 ```javascript
 angular.module('tutorial')